Erudika/paraio.org/src/monolite/partials/001-intro.md

 The first layer is the **database**, the second layer is the **search index** and the third -- the **cache**.
 Depending on how you use it, Para can either be a standalone backend service or a persistence framework that is part of your code base.
 Each request to the API is stateless, meaning you can scale out easily.
 The data model requires no schema -- it's based around plain old Java/JSON objects and is optimized for schemaless key-value data stores, but also works with traditional databases.

-Para is **multitenant**, which means you can deploy it as a standalone service on one or more nodes and host one or more applications on it ("apps").
+Para is also **multitenant**, which means you can deploy it as a standalone service on one or more nodes and host one or more applications on it ("apps").
 An app can be a website, mobile app, desktop app or even a command-line tool.
 This is made possible by the REST API which talks JSON to your apps, and with the help of the client libraries below, it's easy to get started.
 If you're building an application on the JVM, you can also add Para as Maven dependency to your project.
 You can still keep the REST API or turn it off completely.